Everything You Need to Know About the Cannabis Cup

-While normally 28-35 individuals are selected to judge the competition, High Times has opened up the floor by offering 228 kits for each individual category in each state to allow the opportunity for everyone to weigh in on their decisions.
+While normally 28-35 individuals are chosen to judge the competition, High Times are allowing and offering 228 kits for each individual category in each state to allow the opportunity for everyone to weigh in on their decisions.

 On their official website, “The People’s Choice Editions are a new model that will continue High Times’ trend of bringing its signature series of cannabis product competitions online in the wake of the ongoing coronavirus pandemic, without any live events or gatherings.”

 According to the event organizers, the People’s Choice edition will be “the first-ever Cannabis Cups that are open to the public in each state that the competition is executed, and will see the largest pool of judges in history.
 For licensed brands, this is a sampling dream to get your products into the hands of hundreds of new customers who will provide feedback on your entries from home, plus thousands of impressions.”